VilmaTuresson/quiz/README.md

 # Sports Quiz

 This sports quiz is made to entertain.
 It is targeted towards anyone interested in sports!
-Each question in this quiz is about a different type of sport.
+There are 18 questions in total and they are about all kinds of sport.
+Although only 6 questions will be played at the time, in a random order so that in the case you would want to play the quiz again there are new questions to answer.
 With a straightforward design and clear instructions this game is easy to run through and start over again.
 [Sports Quiz](https://vilmaturesson.github.io/quiz/)

 ![responsiveness](https://user-images.githubusercontent.com/89077706/144608789-0da435dd-267c-409f-8964-8d5876afec7a.png)